sparticlesteve/AsgConfig/README.md

 ### Property value storage and assignment

-In Gaudi, the Property class can either reference a tool's member variable or it can own its own value for storage in a catalog.
-However, the AsgTools Property class only provides for former, so I need a way to store values prior to tool creation.
+In Gaudi, the Property class can either reference a tool's member variable or it can allocate its own variable for storage in a catalog.
+However, the AsgTools Property class only provides the former, so I need to implement a solution for storing property values in a catalog at configuration time.

 Possible solutions for property storage:
-1. Extend AsgTools Property cabability to own its value and store that.
+1. Extend AsgTools Property to be able to allocate its value and store that.
-2. Store Property values in a catalog along with Property objects that reference them.
+2. Store the actual Property _values_ in a separate structure in the catalog and use the AsgTools Property class to reference those.
 3. Implement a new type of property object that owns its value and store that.

 For now, I've implemented option 3 as the [PropertyVal] (AsgConfig/PropertyVal.h) class.
 Similar to the other Property implementations, a derived template class handles the value type.
+I don't actually think this is the best long-term solution.

+The catalog of PropertyVals is for now in a [ConfigSvc] (AsgConfig/ConfigSvc.h) class which also provides a configureTool method.

 ### Tool management